weebaruto/weeblog/_posts/2025-06-13-breakable-tools-post.markdown

 layout: post
 title:  "Breakable Tools"
 date:   2025-06-13
 description: Breakable Tools - My original intention for this upcoming gap was to just throw down tools so to speak, take a year, and do something completely off the beaten track.
-However, the more I thought about the more I realized I was just pulling a "geographical".
+However, the more I thought about the more I realized I was just pulling a "geographical"...
 ---

 <p class="intro"><span class="dropcap">B</span>reakable Tools - My original intention for this upcoming gap was to just throw down tools so to speak, take a year, and do something completely off the beaten track.
 However, the more I thought about the more I realized I was just pulling a "geographical" and not dealing with what was really bugging me!
-The fact I was stuck, having lose my desire and aspirations to be an engineer!</p>
+The fact I was stuck, with a dwindling desire and aspiration to be an engineer!</p>
 <p></p>